Toxic Shock Syndrome (TSS), explained

 Who can get toxic shock syndrome (TSS)?

-Although toxic shock is normally associated with the use of tampons, it can affect anyone and everyone: Children, men, and postmenopausal women.
+Although toxic shock is normally associated with tampon use, it can affect anyone and everyone: Children, men, and postmenopausal women.
 Forgotten tampons are not the only thing that can cause TSS.
-Skin wounds, surgical wounds or procedures, and the use of products like menstrual cups, contraceptive sponges, or diaphragms may also increase the chances of developing toxic shock syndrome.
+Skin wounds, surgical incisions or gynecological procedures, and the use of products like menstrual cups, contraceptive sponges, cervical caps, or diaphragms are also risk factors that may increase the chances of developing toxic shock syndrome.

-Around half of the TSS cases reported each year, however, do affect menstruating women.
+Around half of the cases of toxic shock syndrome reported each year, however, do affect menstruating women.
 And the illness has been specifically connected to super-absorbent tampons (along with a few cases linked to menstrual cup use).

 How long has TSS been a known disease?

-Toxic shock syndrome first hit public consciousness in 1980 when there was an outbreak of the syndrome, with over 800 cases and 35 deaths reported.
+Toxic shock syndrome first hit public consciousness in the early 1980s when there was an outbreak of the syndrome, with over 800 cases and 35 deaths reported.

 While the Center for Disease Control linked it to menstruating women, especially those using tampons, it wasn’t immediately clear exactly why the illness was happening.
 After all, tampons weren’t exactly groundbreaking technology.

-The connection was finally made to the high-absorbency tampons, especially “Rely” tampons, which were made of polyester foam and infused with chemicals as part of a race within the industry to come up with a bigger and better product.
-They were after absorbency, in particular.
+The connection was made to high-absorbency tampons, especially “Rely” tampons.
+They were made of polyester foam and infused with chemicals in a race to create a superior product focused on absorbency.

 However: In recent years, we’ve seen an uptick in numbers.
 In 2016, there were five cases reported across a three-month period in Michigan.
 Health authorities wondered if it had to do with a lack of public awareness – a possibility that is especially worrying.